jamoy/stepfunctions/README.md

 PR's are welcome to help finish the ones below :)

+- [ ] Better error handling and messages
 - [ ] Change arn in bindTaskResource instead of the State name
 - [ ] Run `sls invoke local` instead of binding resolvers
 - [ ] More accurate timing mechanism